nuk0325/CSS_F24_G3_Final_Project/docs/scan-result/scan_analyzation.md

 #### 6. Intel Media SDK Multiple Vulnerabilities (INTEL-SA-00935)
 * Cause
-  * A vulnerability was detected in the video processing library included by default in Kali Linux.
+  * A vulnerability was detected in the video processing library included by default in the OS.
 * Impact
   * Improper input validation in Intel Media SDK software all versions may allow an authenticated user to potentially enable denial of service via local access.
   * Improper buffer restrictions in Intel Media SDK all versions may allow an authenticated user to potentially enable escalation of privilege via local access.